codragon2020/weather_dashboard/README.md

 ## Description

-When a user initiates the webpage, the OpenWeatherMap API will lookup their coordinates and allowing of the location tracker to run, their current location will be output into the Weather Dashboard.
+When a user initiates the webpage, the OpenWeatherMap API will lookup their coordinates.
+By allowing location tracker to run, their current location will be output into the Weather Dashboard.

 Anytime a user inputs a city name into the search feature the AJAX call will lookup the current and 5-day forecasted weather of the requested city.